 At Spice Coast Open. © Rammohan Photography

-But all was not hunky dory for Kiran when he started riding waves!
-“There were no surfboards in those days in India, when I started out surfing in year 2000.
+But all was not hunky-dory for Kiran when he started riding waves!
+“There were no surfboards in those days in India when I started out surfing in the year 2000.
 Back in those days having your own board was a surfer’s dream.”
 He has ridden a long way since then and it has mostly been without hiccups.
 He has scaled waves, scripted stories on them and each time, set his eyes on something higher.
 After these many years, the hunger for more remains insatiable “Well, many times I have heard from friends and Surfing Swami that getting barrelled is the ultimate of surfing!
 When I caught my first proper barrel in Lakshadweep I clearly remember that catching barrels is all I wanted to do.”

 Cruising in Lakshadweep Islands. © Rammohan Photography

-“I have surfed pretty much all the breaks in India starting from reef breaks, shore breaks, point breaks.
+“I have surfed pretty much all the breaks in India starting from reef breaks, short breaks, point breaks.
 I surfed in Lakshadweep Islands, Andaman & Nicobar Islands, Kerala, Karnataka, Tamil Nadu, Andhra Pradesh, Orissa, Goa and in many other different countries like Bali, Seychelles Islands.”

 Heading for a barrel in Lakshadweep

-Kiran is also a web-designer by profession, but is now tilting towards investing all his time and energy for surfing.
+Kiran is also a web-designer by profession but is now tilting towards investing all his time and energy for surfing.
 His next milestone is to take the Indian Surf Team to compete in the International Surfing Association’s (ISA) competitions.
-Hopefully he’ll get sponsored to surf and travel and do nothing else.
+Hopefully, he’ll get sponsored to surf and travel and do nothing else.